How Do You Switch Billing Vendors Without Losing Revenue?

 Our billing specialists can walk you through this and more.

-Plan for 2-4 weeks of parallel processing.
+Plan for 2-4 weeks of parallel processing, with a full transition typically running 4-8 weeks from kickoff to final handoff.
 Rushing the transition to save time creates the exact revenue gaps you are trying to avoid.
-MedPrecision's structured onboarding ensures nothing falls through the cracks during this period.
+MedPrecision has completed transitions in as few as 3 weeks for practices that need to move quickly, but our structured onboarding ensures nothing falls through the cracks.

 What if my current company will not cooperate during the transition?

 This is common.
-Document everything in writing, request all open claims data and reports before giving notice, and ensure your new company has direct access to your practice management system so they can pull data independently if needed.
+Document everything in writing, request all open claims data and reports before giving notice, and verify your new company has direct access to your practice management system so they can pull data independently if needed.
+MedPrecision has experience managing uncooperative handoffs and can rebuild your billing data from payer portals, EHR records, and ERA files.

 Who handles denied claims from the old company during the switch?